swastikmaiti/Embedding-Quantization/README.md

 Then we perform dot prduct between their embeddings (binary) and query (f32) embedding to calculate similarity scores and return `top_k` according to the new similarity score.

+# Scalar Quantization
+This is another type of quantization to improve `retrieval performance`.
+Here instead of binary quantization we convert the `f32` embedding into
+`int8` embeddings or `unit8` embeddings.
+Scalar quantization reduce memory requirement by `4x` as compared to `8x` in Binary Quantization but it has a retrieval performance of more than `99%` with a `rescore multiplier` of 10.